 Bottom Line: Is Morning Kick Worth a Try?

-Roundhouse Provisions Morning Kick delivers a decent amount of added prebiotic fiber and probiotics, but falls flat on effective doses by adding only a smidge of bovine collage peptides and only half a gram (500mg) of green superfoods with a micro-sprinkling of adaptogens.
+Roundhouse Provisions Morning Kick delivers a decent amount of added prebiotic fiber and probiotics, but falls short on their greens by adding only half a gram (500mg) of green superfoods with a small amount of collagen and ashwagandha.

-If you’re looking for a more well-rounded product, Live it Up Super Greens also contains an effective dose of probiotics along with naturally-occurring fiber—which includes prebiotic fibers, digestive enzymes, and a whopping 7.3 grams (7300 mg) of green superfoods—for a more affordable price.
+If you’re looking for a more well-rounded product, Live it Up Super Greens also contains a probiotics along with naturally-occurring fiber—which includes prebiotic fibers, digestive enzymes, and a whopping 7.3 grams (7300 mg) of green superfoods—for a more affordable price.

 What Is Roundhouse Provisions Morning Kick?

-Roundhouse Provisions Morning Kick is the brain-child of Chuck Norris, a well-known actor and martial artist, and part of his wider shelf-stable food kits aimed to help customers “stay prepared” and “healthy as an ox” for any emergency situation.
+Roundhouse Provisions Morning Kick is the brain-child of Chuck Norris, a well-known actor and martial artist, and part of his wider shelf-stable food kits aimed to help customers stay "prepared” for any emergency situation with high-quality ingredients that help you "stay strong."

 - Calories: 20